 Small Living Room Ideas

-Just because your living room is small doesn’t mean you have to sacrifice on style and storage.
+Just because your living room is small doesn’t mean you have to sacrifice on style and comfort.

 For many home buyers, the living room is the most important room to consider when looking for a house.
-This is where all the actions happens; relaxing, visiting and entertaining.
+This is where all the action happens; the entertaining, relaxing, and hanging out with family.

-Most buyers are looking for a living room that's cozy, yet roomy enough for large gatherings.
+Most buyers are looking for a living room that's casual and comfortable, yet roomy enough for large gatherings.

 Paint colors for small living rooms

-Color is the key to all successful decorating— it can work magic by visually expanding or shrinking space, raising and lowering ceilings, even effecting our dispositions.
-Color can change our perception of a room’s size.
+Color is the key to all successful decorating— it can work magic by visually expanding or shrinking space, raising and lowering ceilings.
+It can even effect our dispositions.
+The right color(s) can also change our perception of the size of a room.

 - To create the illusion of spaciousness, use neutral or pastel hues as the main palette of your small living room design.
 Pale colors reflect and multiply light, and when combined with lots of natural light flowing in, can visually expand a small space.